 We are no longer accepting applications for this position

-Barn2 is a well-established WordPress plugin company with an experienced support team of four Support Engineers providing Tier 1 and 2 customer support.
-Currently, the support team has a lot of WordPress knowledge but little development experience, and their role is to verify bugs before escalating them to the lead developer.
-As a result, we are looking to bridge the gap between our support team and plugin developers by recruiting a ‘Tier 3’ Support Engineer with development experience.
+Barn2 is a well-established WordPress plugin company with an experienced support team of fix Support Engineers providing customer support across Tiers 1, 2 and 3.
+Tiers 1 and 2 have a lot of WordPress knowledge but little development experience, and their role is to verify bugs before escalating them to the lead developer.
+As a result, we are looking to bridge the gap between our support team and plugin developers by recruiting another ‘Tier 3’ Support Engineer with development experience.

 As well as supporting Tier 1 and 2 Support Engineers, you will research and develop solutions to new or unknown issues.
 You will take the lead in the most complex support tickets, and will be responsible for deciding which issues to escalate to the lead developer for each plugin.